sikirumoshood/a-sequencer/README.md

 # A-sequencer
 A-sequencer is a light-weight promise based library  for executing methods that return promises.
+Results from a promise may be passed to the other automatically when configured to do so.
 It ensures the methods are executed in the order they were provided.
 It allows methods that return promises to be chained in a manner that either all runs to completion (in order) or the execution gets terminated.
 It supports promise returning methods that take arguments and those without arguments.

 # Installation Guide
 To install a-sequencer, run the following in your terminal: